samscibelli/SMT_MAP_PIPELINE/README.md

 The script will ask you:

-1) What data file you want to add to the combined file
+1) What the name is of data file you want to add to the combined file

-2) What the name of your output file is that you just created
+2) What the name is of your output combined file is that you just created (e.g., class_fqm_atc_007.comb)

-3) What the scan number is to start this new set of map scans
+3) What new scan number starts this new set of map scans

 ## 9) Sum the Data